 HUD HECM borrowers with homes valued higher than the limits when they originally closed before 2024’s current limit of $1,149,825 have an excellent chance to receive more cash benefits.

 Couples often removed a younger spouse from the title before 2015 to close a reverse mortgage when one of the two spouses was not yet 62.
-The loans borrowers closed with younger borrowers before 2015 no longer must be repaid when the older spouse passes, and the younger spouse can continue to live in the property as long as they were married when the loan closed.
+The loan borrowers who had closed with younger borrowers before 2015 no longer had to be repaid when the older spouse passed, and the younger spouse could continue to live in the property as long as they were married when the loan closed.
 They have continuously lived in the property since that time.

 Even if that younger spouse is still under 62, the couple can refinance the loan if they qualify under the current HUD program parameters using the “eligible non-borrowing spouse” designation.
 This would not give the still eligible non-borrowing spouse access to funds if the borrowing spouse were to pass with funds still unused on the line, but it might allow the borrowers to increase the amount of funds available should they be needed now.